daniel-rickman/mca-reader/README.md

 # mca-reader

 Minecraft stores Java Edition chunks in Anvil files (.mca).
-This code was written as prototype for reading the NBT in these files, to be used in a separate project.
+This code was written as a quick prototype for reading the NBT in these files so I could understand how things worked.
+This will be used in a separate project.